Buying the Best Strong Bicycle Touring

 This greatly limits my choices.

-My personal experience is that a 26 inch mountain bike size
+My personal experience is that a 26 inch or 700c mountain bike size

 rim can be found in every country of the world.